Khulna University: Bangla language and literature discipline

 Bangla discipline was introduced in 2010–2011.
 It offers B.A.Hons. in Bangla language and literature.
 An MS program will be introduced soon.

 Biotechnology and genetic engineering discipline

 Biotechnology and genetic engineering (the then biotechnology) discipline launched its academic activities in 1995.
 In 2003, the discipline was renamed "Biotechnology and Genetic Engineering".
 The discipline offers a four-year professional BSc degree in biotechnology and genetic engineering and a two-year MS degree in biotechnology and genetic engineering.

 Business administration discipline

 The business administration discipline began in 1991.
-The university offers a 4-year bachelor's degree in Business Administration (BBA).
+The university offers a 4-year bachelor's degree in business administration (BBA).
 The university has run management training programs for the Bangladesh naval officers since 1995.
 The school introduced a regular MBA program in 2002, and an Executive MBA (EMBA) program in 2005.
-BAD offers a contemporary quality admission process to have the finest students be a part of it & the university.
+BAD offers a contemporary quality admission process to have students be a part of it & the university.